 The MU Women’s Center welcomes students, staff, faculty, and members of our local community.
 The Center provides opportunities for learning, service, and support.
 Our Center is open to everyone.

-The Women’s Center started with a group of dedicated students, staff, and faculty, including the Association of Women Students (a women-driven student government similar to MSA).
-In 1975 the Women’s Center’s doors first opened in 1 Gentry Hall with Gail Ginder serving as the first Director.
+The Women’s Center started with a group of dedicated students, faculty and staff, including the Association of Women Students, a women-driven student government similar to the Missouri Students Association (MSA).
+In 1975, the Women’s Center’s doors first opened in 1 Gentry Hall with Gail Ginder serving as the first Director.

 In Fall 1987, the Center moved to 229 Brady Commons, where it resided for 21 years.

-On January 6th, 2011, we moved to G108 MU Student Center, where Brady Commons once stood.
+On Jan.
+6, 2011, the center moved to G108 MU Student Center, where Brady Commons once stood.

-The WC continues to provide advising, support, and meeting space to student orgs and programs.
-The Center is ever-evolving to create safe spaces for all our tiger family.
+The Women’s Center continues to provide advising, support and meeting space to student orgs and programs.
+The center is ever evolving to create safe spaces for all members of our Tiger family.
 We look forward to making more herstory here at Mizzou.